Libensemble/libensemble/docs/data_structures/sim_specs.rst

         'sim_dir_prefix' [str] :
             A prefix path specifying where to create sim directories 'sim_dir_suffix' [str] :
             A suffix to add to worker copies of sim_dir to distinguish runs.
+         'profile' [Boolean] :
+            Profile using cProfile.
+Default: False

         Additional entires in sim_specs will be given to sim_f

 :Notes: